fishilico/generic-config/windows/vagrant.rst

 Automatic installation
 ~~~~~~~~~~~~~~~~~~~~~~

-In order to ease the installation of these software, a package manager such as
+In order to ease the installation of software, a package manager such as
 `Ninite <https://ninite.com/>`_ or `Chocolatey <https://chocolatey.org/>`_ can be
 used (cf. https://chocolatey.org/docs/chocolatey-vs-ninite).
 Chocolatey's website gives some installation commands